cert-manager/website/content/docs/policy/approval/approver-policy/installation.md

 ---
 title: Installing approver-policy
-description: 'Policy plugin for cert-manager'
+description: 'Installation guide for the approver-policy policy plugin for cert-manager'
 ---

 ## Installation Steps